Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Introduction

 Samplable additive channels are relatively simple channel models since the error distributions are identical for every coding scheme and transmitted codeword.
-The binary symmetric channel is an example of samplable additive channels.
-Thus, we consider the setting in which coding schemes can be designed with the knowledge of the error distribution that is generated by an efficient algorithm.
-This setting is incomparable to previous notions of error correction against computationally-bounded channels.
+The binary symmetric channel is an example.
+The setting is incomparable to previous notions of error correction against computationally-bounded channels.
 Our model is stronger because we do not restrict the error rate, but is weaker because the channel cannot see the code or the transmitted codeword.